pc4covid19/pc4covid19/README.md

 ## Release summary:
 ### 5.0
+* Due to core model changes: the Microenvironment tab now includes "Ig" and "ROS"; the Cell Types tab includes "residual".
-Minor edits on the About tab.
-Increase the default output intervals to 180 mins (Config tab).
-Use "days" on analysis plots' x-axis labels (after 1 day).
+* Minor edits on the About tab.
+* Increase the default output intervals to 180 mins (Config tab).
+* Use "days" on analysis plots' x-axis labels (after 1 day).

 ### 4.2:
 Bug fix: Selectable colormaps and fixed ranges.